Dahlia 'Twynings After Eight'

 The flowers are of single form with light pink tracings over the more prominent veins, especially from behind.
 Like many others in the Asteraceae family, the flower heads are held together by a strong bract, with colours from light gold/green to deep violet.

 The emerging buds are plump and rounded.
 Once the flower has finished, the re-sealed bract (looking deceptively bud-like) is elongated into a pointier shape (see closed ‘bud’ top right) and plainer/darker in colour.

 The flowers, at full blush, have a rich yellow centre packed with disc florets.
 These are quite disciplined and bright at the early stages, but become increasingly more ragged as the flower ages (top right).
 The yellow/green blush which appears to leak onto the ray flowers (petals) becomes more yellow as they age.

-This piece was painted on commission for a book on botanical painting techniques by Margaret Stevens to be published later in 2017.
+This piece was painted on commission for a book on botanical painting techniques by Margaret Stevens to be published in 2018.